-After questioning what felt like a dozen vendors renting sun loungers, we accepted that we just weren’t going to be able to enjoy the beach that day and were heading to check out the town instead when we noticed signs pointing towards another beach a few minutes walk away.
+After questioning what felt like a dozen vendors renting sun loungers with no success, we accepted that we weren’t going to be able to relax on the beach that day and were headed to check out the town instead when we noticed signs pointing towards another beach a few minutes away.
 Looking around at the chaos around us, it was an easy decision.
 To Atrani Beach, we headed.

-Most of the people on Atrani Beach with us were couples and young families, all who seemed interested in having the same sort of quiet, private day on the beach that we were.
+Most of the people on Atrani Beach with us were couples and young families, all seemingly interested in having the same sort of quiet, private day on the beach that we were.
 It was, by far, the most peaceful beach day we spent on the Amalfi Coast, including the days we were in Positano.
-I loved Atrani.
+We loved Atrani.

 The only thing we had to contend with was the weather.
-We had experienced such great weather in Italy so far, but while we were in Atrani, we could tell that things were changing.
+We had experienced such great weather in Italy on our trip so far, but while we were in Atrani, we could tell that things were changing.
 After an hour or two on the beach, thick, heavy clouds began moving quickly overhead and every now and then we’d feel some sprinkles hit our skin.

-Things to Do in Amalfi & Atrani
+Things to Do in Atrani and Amalfi

-Atrani is actually the smallest town along the coast, but it still has a couple of churches to visit (Santa Maria Magdalena is the pretty one on the beach) and the added bonus of being one of the few towns whose traditional character has been kept intact despite the surge in tourism.
-If you’re looking for a charming, Italian seaside town to walk through, this is it!
+Atrani is actually the smallest town along the coast, but it still has several churches to visit (Santa Maria Magdalena is the pretty one on the beach) and the added bonus of being one of the few coastal towns whose traditional character has been kept intact despite the surge in tourism.
+If you’re looking for a charming, Italian seaside town to wander through, this is it.

-If you’re feeling active, there are hikes and nature trails around Amalfi that offer some spectacular views of the coast, but if exercise is the last thing you want to do on holiday, a walk out to the end of the pier at the Marina Grande will also provide some fantastic, panoramic views of this section of the coast.
+However, if exercise is the last thing you want to do on holiday, a walk out to the end of the pier at the Marina Grande will also provide some fantastic, panoramic views of this section of the coast.

 Did you enjoy this article or find it helpful?
 Save it for later on Pinterest!